thieuan/SM/VOC.md

 <br>17.
 I would like them to add gestures when you move the floating icon
 <br>18.
 Support devices without camera flash
 <br>19.
 Backup and restore
+<br>20.
+The quality of the screen recorders improvement
+<br>21.
+You could apply an icon pack to the displayed favorites.
+You had some options for the "touch spot" shape: Half circle, square, line, bar
+<br>22.Please add application notification on /off setting option .
+Please add USB teething shortcut and alarm clock in the base action .

 <h2>Completed</h2>
 - Fix trigger icon jumpiness when repositioning